liferay/liferay-docs/develop/learning-paths/mobile/articles/04-using-your-screenlets/05-using-get-entries-screenlet.markdown

 In the listener method implementations, note that the `onGetEntriesSuccess` and `onItemClicked` methods are empty.
 You don't need to do anything in `onGetEntriesSuccess` because the Screenlet's View already displays the entries without any other action required from the app developer.
-You could put a Toast or log message in this method to indicate success, but it isn't required.
+You could put a toast or log message in this method to indicate success, but it isn't required.
 The `onItemClicked` implementation exists to let the app respond when the user selects an entry in the UI.
 For example, you may want to navigate to an activity